cakephp/docs/en/plugins.rst

 appropriate parts of your application.
 The hooks are:

 * ``bootstrap`` Used to load plugin default configuration files, define constants and other global functions.
+The ``bootstrap`` method is passed the current ``Application`` instance giving you broad access to the DI container and configuration.
 * ``routes`` Used to load routes for a plugin.
 Fired after application routes are loaded.
 * ``middleware`` Used to add plugin middleware to an application's middleware queue.
 * ``console`` Used to add console commands to an application's command collection.
-* ``services`` Used to register application container services
+* ``services`` Used to register application container service.
+This is a good opportunity to setup additional objects that need acccess to the container.

 By default all plugins hooks are enabled.
 You can disable hooks by using the related options of the ``plugin load`` command: